Complain about media

 • Where you believe your right to privacy has been breached

-• Codes of standards and practice in relation to advertising, teleshopping, sponsorship and commercial promotion
+• Codes of standards and practice in relation to advertising, teleshopping, sponsorship, product placement and commercial promotion

-You cannot complain to the BAI about broadcasts received in Ireland but licensed in another country such as the United Kingdom.
-The BAI has more information about the broadcasting codes and standards.
+You cannot complain to Coimisiún na Meán about broadcasts received in Ireland but licensed in another country such as the United Kingdom.
+The media service must be regulated in Ireland.
+Coimisiún na Meán keep a list of broadcast services and a register of video on-demand services that it regulates.

 Send your complaint within 14 days of the broadcaster’s decision or after a reasonable amount of time has passed and you have not received a response.

-If you send your complaint to the BAI after the 14 day deadline, it may still consider the case (at its discretion) but you will have to give an explanation for the delay.
+If you send your complaint to Coimisiún na Meán after the 14 day deadline, it may still consider the case (at its discretion) but you will have to give an explanation for the delay.

-The BAI will decide if the broadcaster has respected the relevant codes and legislation.
-Both you and the broadcaster will be sent a copy of the decision.
+Coimisiún na Meán will make a decision within 60 working days of receiving your complaint on whether the broadcaster has respected the relevant codes and legislation.
+You and the broadcaster will be sent a copy of the decision within 30 days after the decision is made.

-The decision will be published on the BAI’s website and given to the media, unless the BAI considers it inappropriate to do so.
-The publication will include details of the decision and will include the name of the broadcaster, the programme or advertisement complained about, and the name of the complainant.
+The decision will be published on Coimisiún na Meán’s website and given to the media, unless the commission considers it inappropriate to do so.
+The publication will include details of the decision and will include the name of the broadcaster, the programme or advertisement complained about.
+It will not include your name or contact details.

 Further information